Addiction | 5 min read

-September 25, 2021
+On September 25, 2021

 Derived from the leaves of the tropical Mitragyna Speciosa, Kratom is both grown and cultivated throughout Southeast Asia.
 Containing several powerful alkaloids, it can give mood-altering, pain-relieving, and stimulating effects on the brain.

-The unfortunate truth is that Kratom’s popularity is growing, especially amongst younger people.
+The unfortunate truth is that Kratom’s popularity is growing, especially amongst young people.
 The good news is that if you or a loved one are struggling with an addiction or dependence on Kratom, you are not alone.
 Getting clean and staying clean is attainable with a good support system.

 Kratom, also known as krypton, thang, Kakuam, Ketum, and Thom, is made from a Southeast Asian tropical evergreen tree from the Rubiaceae family.
 The plant is turned into Kratom capsules that can be sold in most states throughout the U.S.

 The rate of Kratom use has steadily risen in the United States over the past few years.
 While it is a relatively new drug here in the Western hemisphere, Kratom has been utilized in Asia for centuries.
 There are several positive and enjoyable effects, such as increased energy, relaxation, pain relief, and improved mood.
 It is a very appealing drug because of its effects.
 The downside is that, while it is natural, there are negatives such as dependence, addiction, and, eventually, withdrawals.

 According to the FDA, Kratom capsules activate the same area of the brain activated by opioids such as heroin or prescription painkillers.
 It contains more than 20 alkaloids, many of which have pain-relieving properties.
 One of the main ones is alkaloid mitragynine, a kappa-opioid receptor about 13 times more potent than morphine.